 Located in Grand-Bourg Township, Marie-Galante Ecomuseum is part of Habitation Murat.
 The Habitation is considered as the best well maintained Sugar Plantation in Marie-Galante Island.
 Originally, the plantation was specialised in Coffee production but in the 19th century, the family Murat bought it .
 Since then, Habitation Murat is fully dedicated to Sugar Cane.

 When visiting Plantation Murat you will be able to see the Master’s house, the stables, the former factory as well as the windmill.
 As mentioned earlier, the Regional Council of Guadeloupe Archipelago is in charge of the Habitation since 1979.
 The plantation is fully restored and protected.
 It has been listed historical monument in 1990.

-Outside the Ecomuseum, there is an interesting medicinal garden with a wide range of healing plants from digestive and energising ones but also plants for baths and all kind of pains.
+Outside the Ecomuseum, there is an interesting medicinal garden with a wide range of healing plants.
+There are plants recommended for digestion, to increase energy but also plants for baths and all kind of pains.
 From the garden you will have a stunning view of the lagoon and Dominica Island.

 Marie-Galante Ecomuseum is a place not to be missed when visiting Marie-Galante Island.
 Especially because Sugar Cane is an integral part of Marie-Galante Island landscape and history.
 Don’t forget to request a tour guide if needed, it is always much more interesting to get some help when discovering historical places.